vercel/swr/README.md

 - `onError(err, key, config)`: callback function when a request returns an error
 - `onErrorRetry(err, key, config, revalidate, revalidateOps)`: handler for [error retry](#error-retries)
 - `compare(a, b)`: comparison function used to detect when returned data has changed, to avoid spurious rerenders.
 By default, [`dequal/lite`](https://github.com/lukeed/dequal) is used.
+- `isPaused()`: function to detect whether pause revalidations, will ignore fetched data and errors when it returns `true`.
+Returns `false` by default.

 When under a slow network (2G, <= 70Kbps), `errorRetryInterval` will be 10s, and
 `loadingTimeout` will be 5s by default.